Alfresco/docs-alfresco/ags/latest/using/gs/faq.md

 ## What are the differences between a DoD 5015.2 and standard Records Management sites?

 When you create a Records Management site you can choose to create a DoD 5015.2 site or a standard site.
-If your organization is required to meet DoD 5015.2 compliance, then select **DoD 5015.2-STD**.
+If your organization is required to meet DoD 5015.2 compliance, then select **{% include tooltip.html word="dod50152std" text="DoD 5015.2-STD" %}**.
 Records on a DoD 5015.2 site have additional madatory metadata the must be completed.
-Mandatory metadata includes the originator, the originating organization, the publication date, the destroy action.
+Mandatory metadata includes the originator, the originating organization, the {% include tooltip.html word="fileplan" text="File Plan" %}, the destroy action.

 ## How does classification interact with standard Records Management permissions?